lhchoihappy/github-breakout/README.md

 ### GitHub Action

-You can use the provided GitHub Action to build the SVGs so you can display them like on my profile ([github.com/cyprieng](https://github.com/cyprieng)):
+You can use the provided GitHub Action to build the SVGs so you can display them like on my profile ([github.com/cyprieng](https://github.com/cyprieng)).

-Generate the SVGs every day and commit them to your repository:
+This GitHub workflow generates the SVGs every day and commit them to your repository:

 ```yaml
 name: generate breakout svg